 When we moved into our house, little did we know that we had a wild asparagus patch.
-Twenty years later, that little patch still gives us plenty of asparagus.
+For decades, that little patch has given us plenty of asparagus.
 This recipe can be used almost any time of year, with almost any assortment of vegetables the season has to offer.
 By cooking without butter or oil, you can cut fat and calories, but the flavors are still there. —Wendy Ball, Battle Creek, Michigan

 - 9 ounces uncooked whole wheat linguine

 - 1 pound fresh asparagus, trimmed and cut into 2-inch pieces